Typically approx. 45-50 minutes (without the potential of traffic)

 Cash (pesos) is best!
 Many restaurants and shops accept cards, but smaller vendors and taxis often don’t.
 There is one bank ATM location in town but it's known for being unreliable - please note the details on our travel page for getting cash out from PVR airport ATMs.
 Standard restaurant tip is 10–15%, in pesos if possible.
 You can barter at street stalls/markets, but not in boutiques or restaurants.

-Flushing toilet paper isn’t the norm in Sayulita (even for #2) as the plumbing systems can’t handle it.
+Flushing toilet paper isn’t the norm in Sayulita as the plumbing systems can’t handle it.
 Please use the waste bins provided—it’s one of those little quirks of paradise we all just have to roll with.
 The beach can get overwhelming with people selling goods.
 Just get used to saying the answer “No, gracias”.
-There is a cover to sit at any of the restaurants lounge chairs on the sand, but you get good service.
+There is a cover or respectable minimum per person to sit at any of the restaurants lounge chairs on the sand, but you get good service.
 If it’s been raining do NOT go in the ocean.
 Every restaurant sells safe bottled water, and the ice used in cocktails is also safe and imported on the regular (not made from the tap) - they wouldn't get returning customers if this weren't the case.
 We hope none of our guests get "Sayulita'd" - but swimming after the rain, drinking unsafe (tap) water, and possible consuming street meat may make you unwell.
 Treda is sold at every pharmacy and will be the key to your survival if this unfortunate case happens.
-There are no sharks in this part of Mexico BUT - Urchin Warning : If you surf and don’t wear protective booties try your best to not land on your feet out there.
-There are tons on the rocks beyond the break.
+There are no sharks in this part of Mexico BUT - Urchin Warning : If you surf and don’t wear protective booties try your best to not land on your feet out there past the swimming area - there are tons on the rocks beyond the break.